-3. Vectoring to the Instrument Landing System (ILS)
+3. Flight path to the Instrument Landing System (ILS)

-When the ILS is required to be used, arriving aircraft will be vectored to intercept the ILS by 18 kilometres (10 nautical miles) from the airport.
 This flight path overflies coastal areas between Surfers Paradise and Gold Coast Airport and is available to all airlines.

 Safety is paramount and the pilot is ultimately responsible for deciding which navigation approach flight path is suitable for the safe operation of the aircraft.